Vocal and Operatic

 Individual lessons for first-year undergraduates

 We understand that strong foundations are essential for any successful singer.
-If you are planning to join us as a first-year undergraduate you can expect to receive 40.5 hours of individual singing lessons in your first year.
-That’s 1.5 hours a week.
-How you split that time is entirely up to you and your teacher but most students opt for two 45 minute lessons a week.
+If you are planning to join us as a first-year undergraduate you can expect to receive 40.5 hours of individual singing lessons in your first year, which is 1.5 hours a week.
 This little-and-often approach allows you the room when you most need it to work on technical issues and to set up your voice so that it fulfils its potential both during your time with us and beyond.

 After your first year you can expect to enjoy an hour a week with your teacher working on the areas that matter most to you.

 The Chamber Choir, principally conducted by Julian Wilkins, is a group of some twenty-four auditioned student singers who form an expert and flexible group.
 Expectations are high as their reputation grows nationally and internationally.
 They record almost every year for Somm Records, give concerts in Birmingham and further afield, and make occasional broadcasts.
 The choir is unique amongst all the UK’s conservatoires in having a significant recording presence; they have now made nine CDs in recent years.